yannvanhalewyn/nashville-numbers/notes/questions.md

 - Do I need to check for req.user in controller (sheet for example) methods?
   Middleware is redirecting if not logged in, but if I don't do any checks in the controller, the controller feels naked and exposed.
+- When a user goes to a public /sheet/:id of another user.
+Should I render another view, or the same view, but with a flag saying "read-only", as in have the display logic on the front-end
+- Where to redirect to when.
+Ex: When sheetID is not found, redirect to /sheets, when sheetID is private and your not the owner, redirect to explore? when do I return a 403?
+I don't want the user to see that stuff.

 TESTING
 -------